cmdr0/cmdr0.github.io/writeups/camera-rig/meccanoid.md

 ### Redesign

 One thing I noticed while I was building was that I really liked the idea that I could manually adjust the camera rig and then lock it in place.
 If I could find a way to replace the servos with an electro-mechanical locking elbow of some kind, that could be even better than what I made here with far less code.
+Granted, this could be done with servos still, especially if I have to move toward custom servos.